welagedara/welagedara.github.io/_posts/2018-07-05-custom-domains.md

 I did not find a way to enable HTTPS from withing GitHub.
 There was an [article][cdn] on using a CDN to enforce HTTPS to your site.

-If you have an NGINX adding configuration like below to the conf files will route traffic from `https://pubudu.kubefire.com` to `http://yourhiddendomain.kubefire.com` where your GitHub Pages are.
+If you have an NGINX in the Public Domain adding configuration like below to the conf files will route traffic from `https://pubudu.kubefire.com` to `http://yourhiddendomain.kubefire.com` where your GitHub Pages are.

 ```
 server {